lee-lindley/app_html_table_pkg/README.md

 We need to use a right alignment style modifier on the table data tag when we want numbers right aligned.
 We can do so with a custom local scoped style that sets the alignment for particular columns.

+### Override HTML Style

+While here, it turned out to be not so difficult to provide a way for you to insert your own style choices for the table via CSS.
+You do not need to be a CSS guru to do it.
+The pattern from the examples will be enough for most.
+That said, it got a bit harder when trying to support legacy HTML rendering engines like Outlook.
+Worse, Gmail web client is style stupid.
+There is a special option to output dumbed down HTML for Gmail.

 # Manual Page